gd-arnold/blog/content/writings/how-i-think-about-kubernetes.md

 Kubernetes doesn’t execute your YAML the way a script runs.
 What happens is you submit a typed declaration to a runtime and that runtime **continuously** works to make the infrastructure match your **intent**.

 - The API server accepts your object.
 It parses the request, checks that the object is valid, applies admission and policy rules and then stores it as part of cluster's state.
-- The cluster now “remembers” your intent.
-That object becomes durable state.
+- The cluster now "remembers" your intent.
+That object becomes **durable state**.
 It’s not a command that ran it’s a thing that exists (until you modify or delete it).
-- Controllers continuously reconcile.
+- Controllers continuously **reconcile**.
 Controllers watch for relevant objects and react to changes.
 They compare desired state (what you declared) with actual state (what exists right now) and take actions to reduce the difference.
 - In our case, the scheduler picks a node to place the **Pod** on.
 - The kubelet makes it real on the node.
 The node agent turns “a **Pod** should exist here” into “containers are actually running here”.